Royals vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- The Royals have played as the underdog in six of their past 10 games and have gone 1-5 in those contests.
+- In seven games as the underdog over the last 10 matchups, the Royals have posted a mark of 1-6.

-- When it comes to the over/under, the Royals and their foes are 2-8-0 in their previous 10 contests.
+- When it comes to the over/under, the Royals and their foes are 2-8-0 in their last 10 contests.

-- The Royals have put together a 3-3-0 record against the runline over their previous 10 games (bookmakers set runlines in six of those matchups).
-Kansas City and its opponent have fallen short of the over/under for three games in a row, with the average total set by oddsmakers during that span being 7.8.
+- The Royals' ATS record is 2-3-0 over their last 10 games (bookmakers set spreads in five of those games).
+In four consecutive games, Kansas City and its opponent have finished below the over/under, with the average total established by bookmakers being 8.2 runs.

 Read More About This Game